jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

     accuracy = tf.reduce_mean(tf.cast(correct_prediction, tf.float32))
 ```

-We run the accuracy operation with our testing dataset and print out the results.
+We run the accuracy operation with our testing dataset and print out the result.
 ```python
 with tf.Session() as sess:
     ...